Getting to the Root Cause

 The root canal procedure then begins with the administration of a local anesthetic.
 Next, the doctor removes the damaged or infected nerve tissue and fills the infected root with an antibiotic to treat any remaining infection.
 The tooth root is then packed with filling material.
 Finally, the tooth is capped with a crown to protect it, because of weakness and instability resulting from damage caused by the infection.

-The entire process typically takes place over several visits.
+The entire process typically takes place over one or more visits.

 Experiencing Pain or Need More Information?